-At Cornell, I am currently working on several projects including architectures for optoelectronic interconnects, reproducible and open-source hardware, and accelerators for electronic design automation (EDA).
+At Cornell, I worked on several projects including architectures for optoelectronic interconnects, reproducible and open-source hardware, and accelerators for electronic design automation (EDA).

 At Michigan, my dissertation entitled Towards Free, Open, and Ubiquitous Hardware Design focused on addressing issues of cost, accessibility, and runtime performance of EDA tools.
 Under the advising of Professor Ron Dreslinski, I have gained significant experience with chip design methodologies through tapeouts in advanced technologies as well as development on the OpenROAD Project.
 I also formerly worked with Professors Jason Mars and Lingjia Tang in Clarity Lab with a focus on end-to-end system acceleration.

 I am on teaching relief this semester as I develop my lab at NYU.